tfsec/tfsec.github.io/_docs/custom-checks.md

 ##### regexMatches
 The `regexMatches` check action passes when the regex is matched to the pattern passed in the value.
 This is check would generally be used as a top level check to filter whether or not to apply a check.

 For example, this check will ensure that the source attribute of a module matches the supplied regex before continuing with the subMatches.
-This can be used to ensure that checks are targetted to specific modules.
+This can be used to ensure that checks are targeted to specific modules.

 When tackling this specific use case of filtering module blocks by source, the `requiredLabels` should be set to `"*"`